Hiking and trekking

 Paragliding

-Mont Bouquet is also a great place to take your first paragliding lesson, or to get your fix of the thrill of paragliding.
-Access to the take-off area at 629 m altitude is via a road from Seynes, where a number of paragliding schools are located.
+Mont Bouquet is also a great place to go for a first paragliding experience or to get your fix of thrills.
+Access to the take-off area, at an altitude of 629 m, is via a road from Seynes, where there are a number of paragliding schools.
 Just 30 minutes away, in Courry, a small site with a 180 m vertical drop, and in Gagnières, the 350 m vertical drop await you.
 For a more intense experience, parachute jumps are available at Avignon-Pujaut, and for small groups, hot-air balloon flights leave from Blauzac, for a different view of the Pont du Gard and the Uzège region.

 Canoeing